eelfire/arc-lang/Spec.md

 ##### Last updated: Jan 22, 2024

 ## Introduction
+This is specifications sheet for Arc1.0 version.

+Arc stands for **A**nother **R**ust base **C**ompiler.
+Arc is an experimental programming language, tuned for compilation to [WASM](https://webassembly.org/).
+It is fast and light.
+The remainder of this spec-sjeet will take you through the various specifications of the language.

 - all productions mentioned here are in modified EBNF (Extended Backus-Naur Form)